Mattn4/GenSG-JavaScript-assessment_Find_Your_Hat_Game/README.md

    - some randomized fields are unsolvable, as I don’t know how to create field validator<br><br>

 ### 3. What would make your experience with this assessment better?
-&nbsp;&nbsp;&nbsp;&nbsp;If some additional skills required are taught before attempting this assessment
+&nbsp;&nbsp;&nbsp;&nbsp;If some additional skills are taught before attempting this assessment
    - refactor similar codes
    - creating solvable randomized fields using field validator